 Independent Readings course (PSYC 4180, 4280, or 4380)

 Students can seek a faculty mentor to work with them on an independent project that reviews a particular body of research literature.
 Students often read and discuss a body of literature and write a literature review paper.
 Often, the Independent Readings course is used to develop a research proposal with the intent of actually conducting the research the following semester.
-To register for the course, students should complete this form and submit it to the department secretary.
+To register for the course, the student and faculty mentor should complete this online survey.

 Independent Research course (PSYC 4182, 4282, or 4382)

 Students can seek a faculty mentor to work with them on an independent research project.
 In other cases, faculty members will seek to recruit students to become a significant part of a research team for the purposes of conducting the faculty member's research.
-To register for the course, students should complete this form and submit it to the department secretary.
+To register for the course, the student and faculty mentor should complete this online survey.

 Undergraduate Scholars Program